uozuAho/orgcat/readme.md

         - ECS + fargate
         - more aws?
         - fly
+        - more container runners?
+        - lambda?
         - EC2 (maybe later, not a likely contender)
-        - more container runners?
     - db
         - planetscale
         - neon